freenas/freenas-docs/userguide/intro.rst

    documentation, make sure that the system is fully up-to-date.
 If is is not, apply any outstanding updates.

-* Added support for Avago/Broadcom Cutlass (12 Gbps- 16 port count)
+* Added support for Avago/Broadcom Cutlass 12 Gbps 16-port
   controllers.

 * When security certificates or SSH keys are generated, the